emilyforst/emilyforst.github.io/_posts/2017-10-26-recursion-part-4.md

 > **Binary Tree Size Terminology**

+> - Depth - The number of edges on the longest path from a node to a leaf node
 > - Height - The number of edges from a node to the tree's root node
-> - Depth - The number of edges on the longest path from a node to a leaf node
-> - Level - 1 + the number of edges from the node to the tree's root node
+> - Level -  The number of edges from a node to the tree's root node + 1